Annie Merner Chapel

 Today, MacMurray Science Hall is home to the deaf education and interpreting department, the social work program, the psychology department and the physics department as well as the biology labs.

 Michalson was the last dorm constructed in 1966 on South campus.
-Originally a men's dorm, it was named after former president, Gordon E. Michalson.
-The dorm was closed due to damage from the 2011 flood.
+Originally a men's dorm, it was named after the College's tenth president, Gordon E. Michalson.
+The dorm is currently offline.

 McClelland Dining Hall